 Note that this guidance is only related to “buildings other than dwellings”, so the regulations do not apply to any home lifts that a wheelchair user selects for personal use.

-House Lift Dimensions
+Residential Lift Dimensions

 Thankfully, domestic lifts installed internally within private properties do not have restrictive lift dimension requirements.
 You may find that you need a domestic lift simply for your wheelchair, the transport of goods (such as when using a dumbwaiter), a wheelchair and an attendant together, or even just for use as passenger transport.